sirrobot01/debrid-blackhole/docs/docs/configuration/arrs.md

 #### Sonarr/Radarr/Lidarr

 1. Go to Sonarr > Settings > General
-2. Look for "API Key" in the "General" section
+2. Look for "API Key" in the "Security" section
 3. Copy the API key

 ### Multiple Arr Applications